MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ## Prerequisites

-When you configure OIDC with Microsoft Entra ID, you need the following resources:
+When you configure OpenID Connect (OIDC) with Microsoft Entra ID, you need the following resources:

 1. A SharePoint Server Subscription Edition farm
 2. Microsoft Entra Global Administrator role of the M365 tenant